★ Service brochure

 Add-on

 Sell merchandise, canteen pre-orders, fundraiser items, or event tickets directly from the site.
-Money goes straight to the club via your existing payment provider — no middleman, no monthly platform fee.
+Money goes straight to the club via your payment provider.
+No platform fee on top.

 What's inside